 *Locations within blue area are the Town of Monument Water District.
-Locations in gray are within the city limits of Monument and are considered outside the Town of Monument Water District.

 The Town of Monument Water Department is responsible for the daily operations of the water treatment and distribution systems.
 The Town has eight active wells, which tap into three Denver Basin aquifers, and are utilized to provide the district with a safe, reliable water supply.
 The department diligently operates and maintains a distribution system consisting of 24 miles of water main pipes, 450 valves, and over 200 hydrants.
 On any given day, the Water Department can produce up to 470,000 gallons of potable water that can be stored and distributed from a 1-million-gallon storage tank to serve our 2,100 customers.

 The Water Operations Division is responsible for the activities related to water well development and extraction, water treatment, water transportation systems and for the repair and maintenance of such facilities.
 Drinking water services include raw water development and treatment, treated storage, water distribution and water sales.
 This division is responsible for daily operations, maintenance, long-term asset management, infrastructure upgrades and expansions and all associated activities such as system planning, engineering and administration.

 Maintain constant vigilance and contact with the State of Colorado Water Quality Control Division to ensure compliance with all current Colorado Primary and Secondary Drinking Water Regulations.

 Management of water treatment chemicals and constant monitoring and testing for water quality.

 Operating and maintaining the town’s 10 water wells and treatment facilities.

 Operating and maintaining the town’s water distribution system.

 Planning, engineering and administration of all infrastructure, operations, future raw water development and long term asset management.